OctoInfinityUrban/git-practice/README.md

 ## 1. Fork

 *Forking* refers to the act of creating your personal copy of an existing body of code.
 You can then modify your *fork* as you wish.
 Forking is a great way to make use of templates and other resources upon which you can build.
-For example, you'll soon fork a template for your website, which you'll then populate and customize.
+For example, you'll sdfhgfhghfoon fork a template for your website, which you'll then populate and customize.

 Go ahead and fork this repo, using the "Fork" button at in the top-right corner.